-User site navigation#
+User site navigation

 There are four template tags for use in the templates that are connected to the menu:

-To use any of these template tags, you need to have {% load menu_tags %}
+To use any of these template tags, you need to have {% load menu_tags %} in your template before the line on which you call the template tag.

 Note

+Please note that menus live in the menus application, which though tightly coupled to the cms application exists independently of it.
 Menus are usable by any application, not just by django CMS.

 show_menu